tomitobio/huawei_cloud_provider_prowler/README.md

 A custom [Prowler](https://github.com/prowler-cloud/prowler) provider for **Huawei Cloud**, implementing security best-practice checks across 10 services.

+# Introduction

+Hi, I am Tomas Tobio.
+As a student of Informatics Engineering and Huawei Cloud user, I saw the opportunity to use Prowler as I start to get into infrastructure cibersecurity.
+I hope this project (and repo) becomes the first of many in my professional joruney.

 ## Services & Checks

 | Service | Check | Severity | Description |